 All visiting scholars and professionals are subject to U.S. federal and state income tax on U.S. source income, as well as on most grants and scholarships.
 In certain cases, particularly if your stay in the U.S. exceeds a certain number of years, you may be subject to income tax on your worldwide income.
 The extent of that tax liability for that income, however, varies significantly depending on numerous factors, including your tax status as either a resident or nonresident taxpayer.
 Please note that tax status is different than immigration status; you may find that you are treated as a nonresident for immigration purposes and a resident for tax purposes.
 The nonimmigrant status you have in the U.S. will have an impact on what tax treatment you receive, but it is not the only consideration in determining that treatment.
-Inquire about your tax treatment before you leave your home country so that you can make adjustments as necessary.
-Be sure to find out if there is tax treaty between your country and the U.S., and what provisions might affect your tax status.
+Inquire about your tax status.
 Bring the necessary records and keep copies of any documents involved in tax records.
 Depending on your immigration status, you may also be subject to U.S. Social Security taxes.
 Contact the Payroll Manager, extension 2405, for additional information.